This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Another critical factor to keep in mind is that each state has a statute of limitations when filing cerebral palsy claims.[3]
 This means that you have a certain amount of time from the time a doctor diagnosed your child with cerebral palsy to submit your claim.

-Statute of limitations will vary according to state laws.
+Statutes of limitations vary according to state laws.
 While some states may allow up to 6 years for you to file a claim, others may limit your time to 1 year from the time you discovered your child’s cerebral palsy.

 Most economic experts discourage waiting this long and allowing your adult child to file, as most families living with children who have cerebral palsy will have a host of expenses.